 - Great photos of places they’ve been or would like to go to

-Ask for engagements – A simple way to increase the number of engagements a posts gets is to simply ask for them.
+- Ask for engagements A simple way to increase the number of engagements a post gets is to simply ask for them.
 Share multiple images and ask them to comment or like their favorite one (on platforms that allow for multiple images).
 Ask for followers to share if they agree on a post, or remind them to share so they can find a helpful tip later on.

-Respond to comments and messages – Once you get engagements, be sure to respond to any questions, or say thanks to positive comments.
-Remember social media is social, not a one-way street.
+- Respond to comments and messages Once you get engagements, be sure to respond to any questions or say thanks to positive comments.
+Remember, social media is social, not a one-way street.

 So, you’ve built a following and engaged your audience—what about the actual marketing?
 How do you get new leads using social media?
 You’ve already got a good start by building a relationship through social media; people are more likely to buy from a business they trust.
 But there are a few other things you can do to help you get more leads.

-List your website URL on every post – Listing your website at the end of your post is a good way to market without making the post feel like a commercial.
+- List your website URL on every post Listing your website at the end of your post is a good way to market without making the post feel like a commercial.
 If you’re a senior portrait photographer and your subject shares your photo of them, one of their friends may see it and click on that link to see how much you would charge to do their senior portrait.

-Encourage shares – Likes and comments are great, but shared posts will reach beyond just your followers.
+- Encourage shares Likes and comments are great, but shared posts will reach beyond just your followers.
 Shares have a wider reach, and they’re more likely to lead to new prospects.
 Ask for shares, and create content worth sharing.
 Humor and helpful tips are often posts that get more shares.

-Encourage referrals – Whenever you work with a new client, encourage them to follow your social media profile if they haven’t already.
+- Encourage referrals Whenever you work with a new client, encourage them to follow your social media profile if they haven’t already.
 Then, encourage them to refer their social media followers by offering an incentive, like a free 8×10 or a discount off their next session.
 Referrals are great ways to generate new leads.

-Should I Use A Paid Social Media Ad?
+How About Using a Paid Social Media Ad?